 Features

-All the usual features you'd expect are there, including top and under spin, oscillation, and elevation control.
+All the usual features you'd expect are here, including top and backspin, oscillation, and elevation control.
 The hopper holds an impressive 150 balls, which means more time drilling and less time collecting balls.

-The Erne smartphone app is super handy, letting you control things like the spin, frequency, and speed, as well as program your very own drill sequences.
+The Erne smartphone app is easy to use and powerful, letting you control things like the spin, frequency, and speed, as well as program your very own drill sequences.
 This way, you can focus on aspects of your game that need the most work and get the most out of your sessions.

 Design and feel

-If you flip the hopper over, the Erne can fold away into a compact and neat unit.
-The telescopic handle and large wheels make it super easy to move it from your car to the courts.
+If you flip the hopper over, the Erne can fold away into a fairly compact unit.
+The Erne is a little heavy, though, weighing 50 lbs.

 Performance

-For me, the coolest thing about this pickleball machine is the programmable drills.
-There are 25 in total, with 8 different variations covering every shot possible.
-No other machine currently allows for such a dynamic and customizable practice session.
+For me, the coolest thing about the Erne is the programmable drills.
+There are 25 in total, with 8 different variations covering every shot you could imagine.

 The precision and consistency of shots is another major benefit of the Erne.
-Its unique ball throwing system means there are almost no stray shots, unlike other machines.
+Its unique ball-throwing system means there are almost no stray shots, unlike other machines.
+While the accuracy isn't 100% and it could be improved, it's still better than any other machine I've tested so far.

 Value for money